melbourne-brain-centre/ACCS-WP5/docs/source/mirroring_collections.md

 ---

-### Globus transfers
+### GLOBUS transfers
-Globus file transfers are typically initiated through an interactive web application.
-(Command-line access to Globus is also available, but is beyond the scope of this document.)
-Globus addresses deficiencies in traditional file-transfer mechanisms by automating large data transfers, resuming failed transfers, distributing large transfers across multiple servers, and brokering direct transfers between remote computing centers.
+GLOBUS file transfers are typically initiated through an interactive web application.
+(Command-line access to GLOBUS is also available, but is beyond the scope of this document.)
+GLOBUS addresses deficiencies in traditional file-transfer mechanisms by automating large data transfers, resuming failed transfers, distributing large transfers across multiple servers, and brokering direct transfers between remote computing centers.

-Globus can be used on macOS, Linux, and Windows operating systems and is RC's recommended way of transfering data.
+GLOBUS can be used on macOS, Linux, and Windows operating systems.

-[Sign into Globus Connect](https://www.globus.org/app/login) by selecting "Monash University" from the dropdown menu and by logging in using your CU IdentiKey and password.
+[Sign into GLOBUS Connect](https://www.globus.org/app/login) by selecting "Monash University" from the dropdown menu and by logging in using your CU IdentiKey and password.

-> **_Note for non-Monash users:_** If you are with an institution other than Monash University (e.g. **University of Melbourne**), your institution may still be available for Globus authentication using the InCommon federation.
+> **_Note for non-GLOBUS institution users:_** If you are with an institution that does not have GLOBUS installation (e.g. **University of Melbourne**), your institution may still be available for GLOBUS authentication using the InCommon federation.
 Look for your institution in the dropdown menu (e.g. instead of `Monash University` use `University of Melbourne`) and sign in with your local credentials.
-If your institution is not listed, you will need to [create a Globus account](https://www.globusid.org/create).
+If your institution is not listed, you will need to [create a GLOBUS account](https://www.globusid.org/create).

 ![](https://raw.githubusercontent.com/ResearchComputing/Research-Computing-User-Tutorials/master/File-Transfers/globus-image-1.png)

-Research Computing storage resources are available via multiple Globus "endpoints."
-You can connect to an RC endpoint using the "endpoint" field in the Globus web interface and searching for `_________________`.
+Research Computing storage resources are available via multiple GLOBUS "endpoints."
+You can connect to an RC endpoint using the "endpoint" field in the GLOBUS web interface and searching for `_________________`.
 Log into the end point using your Research Computing credentials.

 You must also configure a local endpoint to transfer files to or from your local computer.
-You can easily set up a Globus endpoint by installing [Globus Connect Personal](https://www.globus.org/globus-connect-personal)
+You can easily set up a GLOBUS endpoint by installing [GLOBUS Connect Personal](https://www.globus.org/globus-connect-personal)

-Using the web app, connect your local workstation endpoint with the Research Computing endpoint and transfer files easily using the Globus GUI.
+Using the web app, connect your local workstation endpoint with the Research Computing endpoint and transfer files easily using the GLOBUS GUI.

 ![](https://raw.githubusercontent.com/ResearchComputing/Documentation/june-updates/File-Transfers/globus-image-2new.PNG)

-### Guest Collections (Globus Shared Endpoints)
+### Guest Collections (GLOBUS Shared Endpoints)

-GLOBUS node users can nominate a technical contact that is able to create [Globus Guest Collections](https://docs.globus.org/how-to/share-files/).
-Using a Guest Collection (also known as a "Shared Endpoint"), You can share any file or folder that you have access to with anyone who has a Globus account.
+GLOBUS node users can nominate a technical contact that is able to create [GLOBUS Guest Collections](https://docs.globus.org/how-to/share-files/).
+Using a Guest Collection (also known as a "Shared Endpoint"), You can share any file or folder that you have access to with anyone who has a GLOBUS account.

 Detailed information on creating Guest Collections is available [at docs.globus.org](https://docs.globus.org/how-to/share-files/).

-### Globus to AWS S3 Bucket connection
+### GLOBUS to AWS S3 Bucket connection

-Nodes that has license for Globus to AWS S3 bucket connections can allow for transfers to/from local resources to AWS S3 buckets using the familiar Globus web app.
+Nodes that has license for GLOBUS to AWS S3 bucket connections can allow for transfers to/from local resources to AWS S3 buckets using the familiar GLOBUS web app.
 For those that would like to use a command-line tool rclone is also available for transfers to/from AWS S3 buckets (see [rclone example](#Rclone)).
 For _both_ transfer methods it is assumed you already have an AWS S3 bucket already created and available.
-First search for your S3 bucket in the Globus collections search bar.
+First search for your S3 bucket in the GLOBUS collections search bar.
 The first time you establish connection to your S3 bucket you will need to authenticate via 2 sources:

 1) Your IdentiKey and accept a Duo push
 2) Your AWS Credentials (access key and secret key)

-Once you have signed in one time, your AWS credentials will be stored on your individual Globus account.
-You will now be able to explore the file structure like you would any other Globus endpoint.
+Once you have signed in one time, your AWS credentials will be stored on your individual GLOBUS account.
+You will now be able to explore the file structure like you would any other GLOBUS endpoint.

-> Note: Transfer speeds from S3 buckets to CVL resources are roughly 20-30 times higher than the opposite direction.
-We are currently investigating this asymmetry, but if you are in need of fast transfer speeds from CVL resources to your S3 bucket we recommend using rclone.

 ### Filezilla

-_____ Users also have the option of connecting to RC via _Filezilla_. _Filezilla_ is a file transfer GUI application that can be used on Windows, Mac, and Linux.
+CVL Users also have the option of connecting to remote sites via _Filezilla_. _Filezilla_ is a file transfer GUI application that can be used on Windows, Mac, and Linux.
 Simply [install Filezilla](https://filezilla-project.org/) and follow these steps:

 1. Fill in the hostname, username, and password fields at the top of the application window.
-Note: RC Users have the choice of selecting a login or data transfer node.
-You must be on CU Boulder’s internal network if you want to access a data transfer node.
+Note: CVL Users have the choice of selecting a login or data transfer node.

     - _Login Node_
       - Host: sftp://ip-address